Skip to main content

 Desktop client:

-Moving Away from App-V: The Need for Change
+Moving Away from App-V Server Components: The Need for Change

-With the end-of-support of App-V imminent, organizations must seek alternatives to continue benefiting from application virtualization without facing unsupported environments.
+With the end-of-support of the server components imminent, organizations must seek alternatives to continue benefiting from application virtualization without facing unsupported environments.
 Transitioning to a modern, robust solution like AppVentiX ensures continuity and leverages advanced capabilities.

 Application Distribution with AppVentiX

-AppVentiX is simple and powerful.
-When distributing App-V packages – or MSIX for that matter — there’s no need for a complex back-end infrastructure; all we need is a file share.
-AppVentiX supports Windows file shares (direct or DFS), Azure file shares, Nutanix and NetApp file shares.
+AppVentiX offers a straightforward yet powerful way to manage both App-V and MSIX packages—without the need for complex back-end infrastructure.
+All you need is a file share.
+AppVentiX supports various storage solutions, including Windows file shares (direct or DFS), Azure file shares, QUIC enabled file shares, Nutanix, and NetApp.

 • Configuration of the App-V client (you no longer need GPO’s for that)